Tornadoes of 2018: April 13–15 (United States)

-April 22–23

-Around 3:11 pm on April 22, an EF1 tornado struck Fort Walton Beach, Florida, damaging homes and apartment buildings.
-The tornado injured two people, and was caught on video by numerous locals and tourists.
-Several other weak tornadoes caused minor damage in the Southern United States, including an EF0 that flipped RVs and injured 3 people near Foley, Alabama.
-Another EF0 caused minor damage at Fort Rucker, while an EF1 caused moderate damage to businesses and vehicles in Galliano, Louisiana.
-A total of 11 tornadoes were confirmed.

 May

-There were 166 tornadoes reported in the United States in May; however, 169 were later confirmed.

-May 1–3
+May 1–3 (United States)

 On May 1, the Storm Prediction Center issued a moderate risk of severe weather across much of Kansas, with a 10% hatched risk of tornadoes.
 Multiple tornadoes were reported, including a large EF3 wedge tornado that passed near Tescott, Kansas.
 This tornado destroyed a house and numerous outbuildings, tossed vehicles, and was documented by many storm chasers.
 The area of the Central Plains that was affected by the outbreak had been experiencing an unusually slow start to the tornado season, particularly in both Kansas and Oklahoma, the latter of which did not have a single recorded tornado during the first four months of 2018.
 On May 2, the Storm Prediction Center issued another moderate risk of severe weather, again with a 10% hatched risk of tornadoes across Kansas and Oklahoma.
 While low-level shear was relatively weak, elevated CAPE values, steep lapse rates, and leftover outflow boundaries were previous storms were all present in the threat area.
 Due to these compensating factors, the possibility of a few significant tornadoes was noted.
 However, the supercell thunderstorms that did develop were mostly outflow-dominant causing mostly weak tornadoes occurred although one EF2 tornado did touch down near Loveland, Oklahoma, causing considerable tree, power line, and outbuilding damage.
 Additional weak tornadoes occurred on May 3 before the event came to an end.
 A total of 51 tornadoes were confirmed as a result of this outbreak, none of which resulted in injuries or fatalities.
 However, the damage toll was high, at $1.6 billion.